isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-fly/index.md

 As noted above, bed bugs and their nymphs will move only through crawling.
 Their crawling sprees will most likely lead the bugs to climb on different favorable walls and finally getting onto beds, cupboards, and cabinets.
 Besides, bed bugs can crawl through drain pipes to get from one house to another.
 Therefore, its always a good idea to unblocked clogged drains, possibly using one of the [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//).

-However, the bugs tend to have reduced crawling ability when it comes to smoother surfaces such as [metal or plastic pipes](https://pestpolicy.com/can-bed-bugs-climb-metal-or-plastic/), porcelain, or glass.
+However, the bugs tend to have reduced crawling ability when it comes to smoother surfaces such as [metal or plastic pipes](https://pestpolicy.com/can-bed-bugs-climb-metal-or-plastic/),porcelain, or glass.
 For example, bed bugs will have a difficult time climbing up the porcelain walls of your bathtub.
 However, they can climb up on another nearby (and rough) wall and finally fall off to your bathtub.

 But dont be too happy; the bugs can still use electrical runs and pipe chases.

-Control the bed bugs [through spraying](https://pestpolicy.com/best-bed-bug-spray/) or bed bug steamers.
+Control the bed bugs [through spraying](https://pestpolicy.com/best-bed-bug-spray/)or bed bug steamers.

 ##  **Conclusion**